How to Take Better Care of Your Skin–Start Now!

-Our skin is our suit of armour against all the elements of the world and so it’s important to take care of it.
+Our skin is our suit of armor against all the elements of the world and so it’s important to take care of it.
 It’s also the artistic canvas we present to those around us and so we tend to have a lot of guests at Mountain Trek asking how to improve theirs so they appear younger and healthier.
-Of course, the longer answer to this question is to be healthier and act younger by exercising, eating nutritious food and taking care of yourself.
+Of course, the longer answer to this question is to be healthier and act younger by exercising, eating nutritious food, and taking care of yourself.
 However, there are other things you can do for your skin specifically that will help.
 This doesn’t mean slathering on lots of store-bought lotion, however, as many of those products contain hormones that affect our inner functions.
-Here are six easy, no-nonsense tips that will help your skin retain its youthfulness.

 1. Protect yourself from the sun